 For instance, the idea of an Asean Union as the highest community-building goal in Asean was rejected, as were the provisions for suspensions, expulsions and withdrawals.
 Voting as a decision-making tool was not mentioned, as consultation and consensus are still sacrosanct.

 Furthermore, Asean drafters are not comfortable exploring and including new dispute-settlement mechanisms in the charter.
 There is still a lack of mutual trust among the members.

 Finally, Asean hasnot yet fulfilled its 14-year-old pledge to establish a regional human rights mechanism.
-As host of the upcoming Asean annual meeting, the is pushing hard to
+As host of the upcoming Asean annual meeting, the Philippines is pushing hard to

 include an Asean Human Rights Commission in the charter.